FichteFoll/hexchat-addons/README.md

 Print (or announce) a YouTube video's title.

-[**Requires a Google API key!**](#how-to-obtain-a-google-api-key) (which needs to be inserted in the source, for now)
+[**Requires a Google API key!**](#how-to-obtain-a-google-api-key) Set it using `/ytt key set <key>`.

 By default, it will only print the title for you locally.

-- `\ytt get` prints titles of the videos specified
+- `/ytt get` prints titles of the videos specified
-- `\ytt announce` manages a list of channels where the title should be announced (i.e. `/say`)
+- `/ytt announce` manages a list of channels where the title should be announced (i.e. `/say`)
-- `\ytt mute` manages a list of channels where YouTube urls should be ignored
+- `/ytt mute` manages a list of channels where YouTube urls should be ignored
+- `/ytt key` manages the stored key

 #### How to obtain a Google API key